HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 #### MAPHEAD ####
 The file starts with the signature 16-bit integer 0xABCD (represented as 0xCD 0xAB bytes in the file).
 This signature appears always to be the same, but we should not make any assumptions; it is used as the signature for the RLEW compression algorithm.
 The file is described by the structure `mapfiletype` in the original source code.

 Next are exactly 100 32-bit (4 Byte) values containing the header offsets of the actual levels.
 Not all of these 32-bit numbers have meaningful values, only the first n do, where n is the total amount of levels in the game, i.e. 10 in the shareware version and 30 or 60 in the full version.
-The remaining numbers are all 0x00000000.
+The remaining numbers are all padding with 0x00000000 as their value.
+This means the level offsets are stored in a 0-terminated 4-byte array with a fixed length of 100.

 The last remaining byte always appears to be be 0x00 and it's called the `tileinfo` in the original source code and is declared as an array of unspecified size of type `byte`.
 The type `byte`is a typedef for `unsigned char` and equal to an 8-bit integer on the target architecture of Wolfenstein 3D's original code.
-This value is not used anywhere in the original code, so I assume it is simply ignored.
+It appears to be a leftover from the map format of previous Id Software games that did use it.

 Note that there is no information in this file as to how many levels there are in the game.
 This information would have to be calculated from the file's size itself.
 To compute that number one would have to step through the list of header offsets until reaching the first offset that's 0x00000000 (start of the padding).
-The number of steps is the number of levels.
+The number of steps is equal to the number of levels.

 #### GAMEMAPS ####
 This file contains the actual information about the levels and their individual maps.
 A level is made from a *level header*, which describes where to find the level's maps, their sizes, the size of the level and finally the name of the level.

-The header can be found using the offset from the MAPHEAD file as an absolute value.
+The header can be found using the offset from the MAPHEAD file as an absolute value, i.e. relative to the start of the file.
 From there on the header is stored as an uncompressed sequence of raw information.

 The first three values are 32-bit unsigned integer values each.
 The first one is holding the offset to the level's architecture map, the next value is the offset to the level's object map and the third value is the offset to the level's logic map.
 All values are absolute offsets from the beginning of the file, not relative offsets from the header or relative to each other.